Published on: 01/25/18

-We’ve all heard about how the cannabinoids in cannabis have some incredibly promising healing properties for a whole variety of illnesses, thanks to their relationship with our endocannabinoid system - but what if you live somewhere that cannabis extracts, whether CBD or THC, can’t be easily accessed?
+If you live somewhere that cannabis extracts, whether CBD or THC, can’t be easily accessed?
 Or, you’re allergic to some terpenes found in cannabis?
 Or maybe you’re just curious to learn about what other plants can strengthen your endocannabinoid system, and give it an extra boost on top of your regular CBD extracts?

-Compiled here is a list of 5 plants (other than cannabis) that also contain beneficial cannabinoids!
+So we've compiled a list of 5 plants (other than cannabis) that also contain beneficial cannabinoids!

 The Endocannabinoid System